Jberczel/metaprogramming_ruby_2_notes/03_methods.md

 What happens if you call _Computer#mouse_?
 Call gets routed to _method_missing_, which checks if wrapped data source has a _get_mouse_info_ method.
 If it doesn't, call falls back to BasicObject#method_missing.

-If the wrapped data source knwos about it, the call gets forwarded.
+If the wrapped data source knows about it, the call gets forwarded.

 **TODO** Add note about `respond_to?` not recognizing ghost methods.